In this issue we discuss the risks associated with an emerging online financial service known as peer-to-peer, or P2P,

 We include an alert released by the Securities and Exchange Commission (SEC) that

-warns investors about scams based on false Gulf oil spill cleanup claims, as well
+warns investors about schemes based on false Gulf oil spill cleanup claims, as well

 as a warning from David Massey, North Carolina's Deputy Securities Administrator,